Math Day's Purpose

 Parking Permits Required

 Parking permits are required for all cars, vans and buses that will be parking on the designated UNL parking grounds by the Devaney Sports Center (aka Innovation Campus).
-Permits for cars and vans cost $6.00 per vehicle, while a permit for a bus costs $18.00 each.
-Parking on any university owned parking lot without a university parking permit is a parking violation and will result in tickets and possibly towing, at the owner's expense.
+Permits for cars and vans cost $6.00 per vehicle, while a permit for a bus will cost $24.00 each in 2014.

 - No calculators allowed.